luke-chapman/espanol-encuentro/README.md

 ```
 6. You are now in a position to run the program!
 See the section *How to use it*

-Notes:
-- Writing foolproof instructions for running this program on your computer is hard because of the wide variety of computer specifications and configurations out there
-- If you get an error you don't understand, ChatGPT may well be able to help
+Notes that writing foolproof instructions for running this program on your computer is hard because of the wide variety of computer specifications and configurations out there.
+If you get an error you don't understand, ChatGPT may well be able to help
-- In general, I recommend a great degree of patience if you want to get into programming...

 ### Advanced user
 *For those who know the basics of 'git' and 'virtual environments'*